 Lots of families who already have a dog express concern about how two males or two females will get along together.
 In our experience, the key factors in successfully bringing a new dog into the household are personality and activity level, not male or female.
 Keep an open mind and you just might be surprised what DVGRR dog you start to love.

 Age is Just a Number

 Once again, we strongly recommend staying open to various possibilities when it comes to age.
-As a large breed of dog, Goldens typically remain “puppies” for several years, often up to age three or four.
+Large breeds typically remain “puppies” for several years, often up to age three or four.
 We occasionally get very young puppies that are under four months in our program, but it is not typical.

-They may not realize, however, just how challenging those first few years with a young Golden will be!
-Many people see Goldens as great family dogs.
+They may not realize, however, just how challenging those first few years with a young dog will be!
+Many people see DVGRR dogs as great family dogs.
 While this is true, don’t lose sight of the fact that the Golden Retriever was originally bred for standing by his master for hours on end, jumping into icy waters to retrieve ducks and doing this on and on all day long.
 Okay, so you and your family don’t go duck hunting, but all that energy has to go somewhere!
-Therefore, a young Golden may be prone to such inappropriate behaviors as:
+Therefore, a young Golden (and DVGRR dogs with similar genetics) may be prone to such inappropriate behaviors as:

 - mouthing (i.e., grabbing onto clothes, arms, hands, etc.)

 - playing “keep away” with dish towels, socks, or other household items